datum-cloud/galactic-lab/README.md

 ## Next Steps

-With your environment set up and the custom Kind node built, you're ready to deploy a [lab topology](basic/README.md).
+With your environment set up and the custom Kind node built, you're ready to deploy a [basic lab topology](basic/README.md) or a [geographic lab topology](geo/README.md).